facebook/react-native-website/docs/getting-started.md

 ![AwesomeProject on iOS](/react-native/docs/assets/GettingStartediOSSuccess.png)

 `react-native run-ios` is just one way to run your app.
-You can also run it directly from within Xcode or [Nuclide](https://nuclide.io/).
+You can also run it directly from within Xcode.

 > If you can't get this to work, see the [Troubleshooting](troubleshooting.md#content) page.